gtxll8/Project5-Linux-Server-Configuration/README.md

  - to access this instance publically use : http://udacitymarket.no-ip.biz
  - the external IP is : http://52.89.6.106/ but it can only be used to view the website content as Google's OAuth 2.0 client IDs only accepts fully qualified domain names.

-##### Steps below are explained using unix commands and where neccessary commenting reasons behind the choices I have made
+##### Steps below are explained using unix commands and where neccessary commenting reasons behind the choices I have made, including links to some helpfull resources.

 ###### Step 1 - Add new user grader, setup Key-based authentication, change default SSH port to 2200